ibm-cloud-docs/FileStorage/provisioning-file-storage.md

    | 10,000 - 12,000 | 1,000 - 48,000 |
    {: caption="Table 1.
 Available IOPS based on volume size" caption-side="bottom"}

+By default, you can provision a combined total of 700 {{site.data.keyword.filestorage_short}} volumes.
+To increase the number of your volumes, contact your sales representative.
+Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).
+For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
+{: important}

 ## Ordering {{site.data.keyword.filestorage_short}} in the UI
 {: #orderingFileStorageUI}
 {: ui}